MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-04-tlol-part-4-exploring-the-literature.markdown

 is performing in the game may have an important impact on training the system, especially for a supervised learning system.

+Then, a large number of the retrieved games are filtered where games which are poorly performed by players are filtered from the dataset.
+This is based on the performance score calculated in the previous step, where individual performances which are below the top 10% of performances are disregarded.
+These samples are for an individual hero as the models are trained to play individual heroes.

+Afterwards, the data is preprocessed, shuffled and stored in the HDF5 format, which is a common format for storing large files for big data problems.

+In the context of our
+human-level League of Legends AI system and the JueWu-SL system, both of these would be considered Big Data applications as we're dealing with terabytes of data which means we also have to do with storing, processing, querying and training machine learning models using this large amount of data.
+Consider that ImageNet, which consists of 14,197,122 images requires roughly 150GB to store, which puts into perspective how large game playing AI datasets are.
+In comparison, our system, if it uses on the order of 100,000s of replays, will require terabytes of storage.

+After pre-processing the replays, the paper describes how only around 1 out of 20 frames are kept from the original dataset.
+Around 100 million samples from 120,000 games are extracted for one hero in their experiments.

+Each dataset per hero is randomly split into two subsets: 1) a training set of around 90 million samples, 2) test set of about 10 million samples.

 <!-- Fill this in with a visual example of LDHH and HDLH.
 Refer to OpenAI blog and their
 target selection interactive figure -->